YuyingLi-X/HDL-L/README.md

 ```

-If you only want to run on specific region, you can run this command
+If you only want to run on a specific region, you can run this command
 ```{bash eval=FALSE}
 Rscript /Path/to/HDL/HDL.L.run.R \
 gwas1.df=/Path/to/gwas/gwas1.hdl.rds \